Kevin06x/Kevin06x/README.md

 - 👋 Hi, I’m @Kevin06x
 - 👀 I’m interested in learning how to code better.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning C++, Python, and React.
-- 💞️ I’m looking to collaborate on application.
+- 💞️ I’m looking to collaborate on an application.
 - 📫 How to reach me KevinZhang06x@gmail.com

 <!---